Introduction

 Taking proactive steps to maintain good oral hygiene supports gum health and may help reduce plaque and gum inflammation.
 Here are some practical recommendations:

-- Brush twice daily for at least two minutes using a fluoride toothpaste, paying particular attention to the gum line.
+- Brush twice daily for at least two minutes using a fluoride toothpaste.
+Pay particular attention to the gum line, where plaque tends to accumulate.

 - Avoid smoking.
-Tobacco use is one of the most significant risk factors for gum disease.
+Tobacco use is one of the most significant risk factors for gum disease and can impair healing.

-- Stay hydrated to support saliva production, which plays a natural protective role in the mouth.
+- Stay hydrated.
+Adequate water intake supports saliva production, which plays a natural protective role in the mouth.

 Key Points to Remember